 By Mark Everett Johnson

-I’m staring at a priceless and befitting photograph for a Mother’s Day tribute... gleaned from an eight millimeter home movie shot by my "Spielberg" dad, Everett, noir frame of Hilda Mable Johnson parading against the backdrop of a ’56 Chevy… both destined to be “classics.”
-Mom’s beautiful face and smile filled the lens of Dad’s heart, as much or more than his prized, hand-wound Bell and Howell.
+I’m staring at a priceless and befitting photograph for a Mother’s Day tribute.
+It was gleaned from reels and reams of eight millimeter home movies shot by my "Spielberg" dad, Everett.
+This noir freeze-frame holds Hilda Mable Johnson against the backdrop of a ’56 Chevy.
+Both were destined to become “classics.”
+Mom’s beautiful face and smile fills the lens of Dad’s heart as much or more than his prized hand-wound Bell and Howell.

-Mom was a tad eccentric (imagine Edith Bunker times ten).
+That Mom was a tad eccentric is an understatement (imagine Edith Bunker, times ten).
 As a youngster Mom was sensitive and shy.
 She ended up dropping out of school in the eighth grade in order to avoid ridicule and teasing at her struggle to properly enunciate words... something she would struggled with her entire life.
-In compensation, perhaps, adult Mom went overboard in the other direction, growing ever more fond of the “spotlight.”
-By the time her “golden years” rolled around, Hilda Mable had crawled so far out of her shell it couldn’t be found, as if trying to make up for all those years of feeling inferior and socially disadvantaged.
-In her 80's, Mom’s "drama queen" antics got her kicked out of two retirement centers… unbelievable scripts right out of “Days Of Our Lives” (insert organ music here).
+In compensation, perhaps, adult Hilda went overboard the other direction, growing ever more fond of the “spotlight.”
+By the time her “golden years” rolled around, Mom had crawled so far out of her shell it couldn’t be found, as if trying to make up for all those years of feeling inferior and socially disadvantaged.
+In her 80's, Mom’s "drama queen" antics got her kicked out of two retirement homes…unbelievable storylines ripped from scripts of “Days Of Our Lives” (insert organ music here).

-Aside from bailing Mom out of trouble (and moving her to new facilities) my cross to bear in her company was to listen to the “particulars” of my conception re-told to complete strangers.
-For confounding reasons I could never understand nor undo, that story became one of her favorite subjects—at the park, in the supermarket, church!
+Aside from bailing Mom out of trouble and, eventually, moving her to new facilities, my cross to bear in her company was to listen to the “particulars” of my conception as she re-told it over and over to complete strangers.
+For confounding reasons I could never understand nor undo, that story became one of her favorite go-to subjects—at the park, in the supermarket...church!
 Lord, have mercy.
-Anywhere Mom could corner an audience, I suffered that story over and over and over again.
-She would go into tsunami mode; couldn't be stopped.
-Eventually I learned to just smile and nod, endure the embarrassment, and let her command the “spotlight.”
+Anywhere Mom could corner an audience, I suffered that story again and again.
+She would go into tsunami mode and couldn't be stopped.
+I learned to just smile and nod, endure the embarrassment, and let her command the “spotlight” she loved.

-In retrospect, I suppose Mom was being a mom, trying to be protective by reassuring me (and the public at large) that I was not an accident, that, by God she wanted another child so bad she willfully “tricked” my reluctant Daddy into giving her one.
+In retrospect, I suppose Mom was being a mom, trying to protect her "baby" by reassuring me (and the public at large) that I was not an accident, that, by God she wanted another child so bad she willfully “tricked” my reluctant Daddy into giving her one.
 The fact that I was well into my 50’s—that I couldn't care less whether I was accidental or on purpose—mattered not in the least to her.
-Early on it was at times mortifying.
+Early on, before I learned to smile and nod, it could be mortifying.
 I developed a sixth sense for diverting potential "opportunities," especially in supermarkets.

-“Mom, did you hear that?
-Come, there’s a sale on ice cream over on aisle three!”
+“Mom!
+Did you hear that?
+Hurry, there’s a sale on ice cream over on aisle three!”

-It’s oddly funny and sad now, and brings both a chuckle and a tear.
+It’s oddly both funny and sad now and brings a chuckle and a tear.

 |Mom smothered her Pima Indian flock with love… especially the children.|

-On a grey, chilly January morning in the Village of Oak Creek, Arizona, amongst a magical surround of red rocks and twisted cedar, Mom slipped from this life into the loving arms of her Heavenly Father at the age of 84.
-My brother Dan, Bobbie, and I stood bedside as her rhythmic, but shallow breathing began to falter.
-Finally, she inhaled, deeply, her chest visibly rising with one last last breath, and slowly exhaled never to draw another.
+On a grey, chilly January morning in the Village of Oak Creek, Arizona, amongst a magical surround of towering red rocks and twisted cedars, Mom slipped from this life into the loving arms of her Heavenly Father at the age of 84.
+My brother Dan, Bobbie and I stood bedside as her rhythmic shallow breathing began to falter.
+We gathered close as Mom inhaled deeply, her chest visibly rising.
+She slowly exhaled, never to draw another breath.

-What a “classic,” Hilda Mable Johnson… unforgettable, just as you'd like it.
-This little "spotlight" is for you on Mother's Day.
+What a “classic” Hilda Mable Johnson… unforgettable, just as you wanted to be.
+This little Mother's Day "spotlight" is in honor of you and all the things you did for your family.
 We love and miss you.

 Here is a link to a one minute 8mm movie memorial to Hilda Mable Johnson, shot by my dad.